Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Which is better, using an iBuyer or working with a Realtor?

 The answer depends on your selling objective.
 For speed and convenience, an iBuyer is a good option.
-They don’t ask you to pick up the kid’s toys, paint the spare bedroom, or change the lightbulbs.
+They don’t ask you to paint the spare bedroom, change the lightbulbs, or pick up the kid’s toys.
 Their process moves quickly from the accepted offer to the close date, and you can get your money and move within weeks.

 Yes, a Realtor could request minor fixes and cosmetic updates, but you’ll typically see their benefit in the higher sales price.
-It’s worth it to talk to an experienced agent and see what they could do for you.
+It’s worth talking to an experienced agent and seeing what they could do for you.

 iBuyers can be a good option, but homework is a must

-For homeowners who have no external pressures on the sale, and a home in decent — even not great — shape, it would be wise to also consult with an experienced real estate agent.
+For homeowners who have no external pressures on the sale and a home in decent, even not great, shape, it would be wise to also consult with an experienced real estate agent.
 A proven agent can help you price your home competitively, negotiate for a longer rent-back period if needed, and connect you to various qualified buyers.
-HomeLight’s Agent Match service can connect you with a top real estate agent in your area.
+HomeLight’s Agent Match service can introduce you to a top real estate agent in your area.

 Frequently asked questions about Offerpad and Opendoor